Nicholas Corozzo

-Nicholas "Little Nicky" Corozzo (born March 17, 1940) is an American mobster who allegedly serves as a caporegime in the Gambino crime family of New York City.
+Nicholas "Little Nicky" Corozzo (born March 17, 1940) is an American mobster who serves as a caporegime in the Gambino crime family of New York City.

 Criminal career

 Nicholas Corozzo was born at 1825 Pitkin Avenue in the Brownsville neighborhood of Brooklyn.
 Corozzo's first headquarters was located in a small candy store on the corner of Eastern Parkway & Atlantic Avenue in the Ocean Hill section of Brooklyn, known as "The Hill" to his crew members.
 He later opened a social club next to the candy store which became his new headquarters.
 Corozzo later moved his headquarters to the Canarsie section of Brooklyn.
 Nicholas is the older brother of alleged reputed Gambino consigliere Joseph "Jo Jo" Corozzo as well as twin brothers Blaise Corozzo, a Gambino soldier, and Anthony Corozzo, who was an associate of the Gambino crime family.
 Anthony Corozzo is a longtime parishioner of Our Lady of Loreto Church located at the corner of Pacific Street & Sackman Street in Brownsville where he regularly attended Sunday mass.
 Anthony Corozzo along with his lifelong friend and Gambino crime family associate Dominick Mondelli aka Donny Mondelli, were well known for organizing neighborhood reunions and charitable events for the church for decades.
 Anthony died on April 17, 2020.
 Nicholas Corozzo is the uncle of Joseph Corozzo Jr, a high-profile New York defense attorney.
 Nicholas' daughter, Bernadette, is married to Gambino associate Vincent Dragonetti.
 Prior to Corozzo's incarceration, he lived in Bellmore, Long Island.
 He stands at 5′5" tall and weighs approximately 170 pounds.